seanjmurray/while-201-project/README.md

 ## Project

-Our goal is to create a zen link web app that gives the user a virtual fish tank to interact with and unwind watching.
+Our goal is to create a zen like web app that gives the user a virtual fish tank to interact with and unwind watching.

 ## Tasks to complete